-An employee shall be granted three (3) regularly scheduled consecutive work days leave, without loss of pay and benefits, in the case of death within the Province and five (5) days outside the Province, of a parent, spouse, common-law spouse, brother, sister, child, mother-in-law, father-in-law, grandparent, grandchild.
-Where the burial occurs outside the Province, such leave shall also include two (2) days traveling time, without pay.
+An employee shall be granted three (3) regularly scheduled consecutive work days leave, without loss of pay and benefits, in the case of death within the Province and five (5) days outside the Province, of a parent, spouse, common-law spouse, same sex spouse, brother, sister, child (includes blended family, foster, adopted), mother-in-law, father-in-law, grandparent, grandchild.
+Where the burial occurs outside the Province, such leave shall also include two (2) days travelling time, without pay.